NiklasMelton/AdaptiveResonanceLib/paper.md

    is superficially similar to ART2-A but is more sophisticated in that neurons also learn a bias and quadratic activation term.

-## Compound Models Provided
+## Compound Models
+A compound ART model is one which extends the functionality of one or more underlying ART models.
+Functional extension may include topology learning, supervised learning, reinforcement learning, and more.
+The following compound ART models are currently implemented:

 1. ARTMAP [@carpenter1991artmap]: ARTMAP uses two ART modules to separately cluster two parallel data streams (A and B).
 An inter-ART module regulates the clustering such that clusters in the `module_A` maintain a many-to-one mapping with the clusters in the `module_B` by using a match-tracking function.
-When the data stream are independent and dependent variable for the A and B side respectively, ARTMAP learns a functional mapping the describes their relationship.
+When the data stream are independent and dependent variables for the A and B side respectively, ARTMAP learns a functional mapping that describes their relationship.
 ARTMAP can therefore be used for both classification and regression tasks.
-However, ARTMAP does not perform as well as Fusion ART for regression tasks where data is not monotonic.

-2. Simple ARTMAP [@gotarredona1998adaptive]: Simple ARTMAP (or Simplified ARTMAP) was developed to streamline the ARTMAP algorith for classification task.
+2. Simple ARTMAP [@gotarredona1998adaptive]: Simple ARTMAP (or Simplified ARTMAP) was developed to streamline the ARTMAP algorithm for classification task.
 As most classification problems provide discrete labels, it is possible to replace the B-side of the ARTMAP algorithm with the class labels directly.
 Simple ARTMAP does this and creates a mapping from B-side class labels to A-side cluster labels.
 The